pxlc/ChromeGuiApp/README.md

 ## Highlights

-* No dependency on non-built-in Python packages (examples provided require `jinja2`)
+* Very minimal dependency on non-built-in Python packages (only requires the `jinja2` Python package)
 * Supported for Python 2.7 and Python 3.x (and may actually work for Python 2.6 ... just haven't tried it yet)
 * Tested in Python 2.7.15 and Python 3.7.0 (and only tested on Windows 10 so far)

 ## Requirements

 * Python 2.7 or Python 3.x
-* Chrome Browser installed
+* A Chromium-based web browser installed
-* jinja2 python package installed (to run examples)
+* jinja2 python package installed to Python installation

 ## License